 - Rock formations at Kitayamazaki

 Moving south from Hokkaido, we now jump to Tohoku, the northernmost region of Japan in Honshu island, the largest island in Japan.
 If Hokkaido is known for fresh seafood, Tohoku boasts the high-quality rice they produce.

 Tohoku is also known for the peaceful countryside with views of mountains and lakes.
 Though it also experiences cold weather and harsh winter, hot springs just balanced the equation!
 LOL.
 The warm, cozy, and relaxing bath just feels so good when it’s cold outside.

 Above everything I said, Tohoku houses natural wonders that are undeniably awe-inspiring!
 Yet, they could be a bit scary sometimes.
 Without further ado, here are the wondrous natural attractions we can see in the Japanese region of Tohoku:

 Location: Zaoonsen, Yamagata, 990-2301, Japan

 These snow-covered trees that resemble the shape of human beings will both creep you and fascinate you!
-Either way, it is a “real” winter wonderland that’s really worth going if you love both skiing or just sightseeing.
+Either way, it is a “real” winter wonderland that’s really worth going to if you love both skiing or just sightseeing.

 These snow-covered trees that resemble the shape of human beings will both creep you and fascinate you!
-Either way, it is a “real” winter wonderland that’s really worth going if you love both skiing or just sightseeing.
+Either way, it is a “real” winter wonderland that’s really worth going to if you love both skiing or just sightseeing.